Rewind (2023 film): Release

 The official 90-second teaser of the film was released on November 13, 2023.
 On November 23, 2023, an official poster was unveiled to the public with the presence of the lead couple, and was later uploaded on the social media platform accounts of Star Cinema and other related divisions of ABS-CBN.
 On December 4, 2023, a full official trailer was released by Star Cinema.

 Rewind premiered in cinemas in the Philippines on December 25, 2023, as one of the official entries of the 49th Metro Manila Film Festival.
+It was also released internationally in 270 cinemas, including those in the Australia, Canada, Guam, New Zealand, Philippines, Saipan, Singapore, United Arab Emirates, and United States.
+In February 2024, the film received a special screening in Hong Kong.
 On March 25, 2024, Rewind was released on Netflix among other 2023 Metro Manila Film Festival entries on the following scheduled dates, and also the following day, the exclusive deleted scenes of the film were released on Star Cinema's social media accounts.